panaali/mseyfi.github.io/posts/Ensemble.md

 ---

-### Part 3B: Variance of the Ensemble with Correlated Predictors
+## part 3B: Variance of the Ensemble with Correlated Predictors

 Assume: